How to Plant a Tree

 In most situations, your tree should grow well even if you dig a hole slightly wider than recommended.

-Try not to dig a hole any deeper than the root ball of the tree.
+Try not to dig a hole any deeper than the root ball of the tree (Image 2).
 If you happen to dig the hole too deep initially, be sure to tamp down the soil you use to backfill the hole to the correct depth.
 Disturbed soil can sink over time, causing the tree to sink as well.

 3. Loosen Soil In and Around Planting Hole

 If your garden has heavy clay soil, the sides of the dug hole may look firm, slick and even a little shiny.
 This glazing effect can prevent tree roots from penetrating into the soil.
-Help your tree by extending the width of the hole to the spread of the tree's canopy and use your spade to scratch the edges of the hole and break up the "glazing."
+Help your tree by extending the width of the hole to the spread of the tree's canopy and use your spade (a hand cultivator works, too, as shown below) to scratch the edges of the hole and break up the "glazing."

 Dr. Edward Gilman, professor emeritus with the University of Florida's Institute of Food and Agricultural Sciences, has dedicated his career to learning how to improve the health and longevity of trees in the landscape.
 According to Dr. Gilman, the most common mistake folks make when planting trees is planting too deeply.